Jehovah's Witnesses vs The Bible

 We must conclude then that there really is an afterlife place of conscious suffering where people endure unbearable anxiety worrying their loved ones are on a road to where they are and there is no way to warn them; similar to the survivors of the Titanic watching their loved ones go to Davy Jones while utterly helpless to do anything about it.

 You know what can be even worse than going to hell?
 Your own children following you there: and they trusted you.
 Here's a sort of cute story I heard once.
 I don't know if it's true but I guess it sure is pertinent.

 A thirsty farmer went out to his barn in the dead of night after a snowfall to sneak a pull from a hidden liquor bottle.
 Just as he got to the barn door he heard something behind him.
 Turning, the farmer recognized his little boy coming towards him.
 In amazement he asked the little guy how he ever managed to find his way out to the barn in the dark.
-His son replied: It was easy; I walked in your footsteps.
+His son replied: The snow; I walked in your footsteps.

-During the event, a voice from heaven identified Jesus as "my beloved son".
+During the event, a voice from heaven identified the Lord as "my beloved son".
 According to the first chapter of the letter to Hebrews, God has never taken an angel as either His son or His heir.

 RESPONSE: The Greek word translated "unapproachable" also means inaccessible; which right there attests that humanity needs a mediator between itself and the light to provide them at least an indirect access.

 Note that the passage below is misquoted.
 Watch for the revision.